HEAR OUR STORY

 The land was degenerated and the soil was very poor, but using his permaculture knowledge, Paul slowly improved the site, digging swales and reservoirs for water, improving the soil and planting a variety of medicinal and food crops.

-Today the site hosts 35 full-time staff members and ten part-time employees, creating an avenue for young people to learn and adopt the lifestyle and practices of permaculture, in time, offering them the opportunity to become teachers and facilitators.
+Currently, the site serves as an avenue for young people to learn and adopt the lifestyle and practices of permaculture, in time, offering them the opportunity to become teachers and facilitators.
 Everyone is working to regenerate the land further and ensure the smooth running of the institute.
 From here we facilitate educational workshops and courses as well as hosting visitors.

 Since 2004 the Institute has set up 50 community tree nurseries and continues to offer, advice and training to local farmers.
-Currently we are networking with over 8,000 farmers.
+Currently we are networking with over 8,000 farmers, and still counting.

 From 2013-2018, we implemented sustainable development projects with the Southern Network for Environmental Development and BMZ (German Ministry for Economic Cooperation and Development) through which we expanded our network to West African Countries such as Togo and Burkino Faso.